110782829/moomoo-chatgpt-trader/README.md

    MOOMOO_HOST=127.0.0.1
    MOOMOO_PORT=11111
    MOOMOO_CLIENT_ID=1
-   # Optional for GPT planner
+   # Optional for GPT planner and preference summarizer
+   # If omitted, uses a basic local summary
    OPENAI_API_KEY=sk-...
    ```

 - `/connect` reads host and port from the request body first, then `MOOMOO_HOST` and `MOOMOO_PORT`, defaulting to `127.0.0.1` and `11111`.

-3) Start OpenD (moomoo) and ensure it’s reachable at the host/port you configured.
+3) Start OpenD (moomoo) with WebSocket enabled and confirm the gateway responds at the configured host and port.
+WebSocket uses port `33333` by default.

+   For a non-local listening address:
+   - Enable SSL and use a certificate key without password.
+   - Provide a 32-character MD5 hash as the auth key.
+   - The trading interface enforces this requirement; the quote interface does not.
+   - OpenD reads `OpenD.xml` in its run directory.
+On macOS, run `fixrun.sh` or start with `-cfg_file <path>` when the path is randomized.
+   - Keep log level at `info` during development.

 4) Run the backend server